Last Updated: Jun 05, 2020 Views: 250

 - Member of staff from Brunel Student Lettings normally will inspect the accommodation after which we will are able to confirm departed resident deposit release

-- We will invite the new group to the Accommodation Centre to sign a new Tenancy Agreement (with the start date of a Friday)
+- We will invite the new group to sign a new Tenancy Agreement (with the start date of a Friday)

-- New group are required to come in as a group to the Accommodation Centre and sign new Tenancy Agreement
+- New group are required to come in as a group to a sign new Tenancy Agreement

 - Keys will be issued to the new resident only once the new Tenancy Agreement is signed by all residents and new resident can now move in to the property.
 New resident will be invoiced on their eVision account and would be able to see the instalment dates and amounts